 For example, when an exercise feels like a 17 and it should feel more like a 13, you know to slow down, decrease weight, or decrease repetitions to prevent injury or illness.

 For most people, there is a strong correlation between RPE and target heart rate during exercise.
-The Borg RPE scale value, if multiplied times 10, should equal your approximate target HR during an activity of that intensity.
+The Borg RPE scale value, if multiplied 10 times, should equal your approximate target HR during an activity of that intensity.
 For example, if you are walking at a moderate intensity with an RPE value of 12, your target heart rate should be approximately 120 beats per minute.
-Please note: these estimates are designed for individuals who are not taking any HR regulating medications.
+Please note: these estimates are designed for individuals who are not taking any HR-regulating medications.

 So, where should your RPE fall?
-For most people, the American College of Sports Medicine recommends 150 minutes per week of moderate intensity cardiovascular exercise and 2-3 days per week of strength training at moderate intensity.
-For both of those types of exercise, RPE values should fall between 12-14 on the Borg scale, but no higher than 16.
+For most people, the American College of Sports Medicine recommends 150 minutes per week of moderate-intensity cardiovascular exercise and 2-3 days per week of strength training at moderate intensity.
+For both types of exercise, RPE values should fall between 12-14 on the Borg scale, but no higher than 16.
 However, it depends on the activity that you are doing and what is safe for you.
-If you are newer to exercise or have an illness or chronic diagnosis, it is always recommended to start slowly with your exercise and at lower intensity (lower RPE values) while you build your strength and endurance.
+If you are new to exercise or have an illness or chronic diagnosis, it is always recommended to start slowly with your exercise at a lower intensity (lower RPE values) while you build your strength and endurance.

 As always, if you are unsure of the safety of your workout routine, check with your therapist, exercise physiologist, or physician for some direction!
 Sheltering Arms’ exercise physiologists can help you create a customized exercise program specific to your needs.
 To schedule a consultation, click here or call (804) 764-5275.